dpretet/friscv/doc/linker.md

 ```

 This works because ALIGN returns the current location counter aligned upward to
-the spec- ified value.
+the specified value.
 Specifying address for a section will change the value
 of the location counter, provided that the section is non-empty.